rschristopher/ischristtrue.com/src/truth.md

  and on the other hand,
  a necessary claim for
  Truth to be knowable.
-That is, the Spirit of Truth is God, the creator of the universe, who was incarnate as man, who was crucified for us, and on the third day He rose again.
+That is, the Spirit of Truth -- God Almighty -- the creator of the universe, was incarnate as man, was crucified for us, and on the third day He rose again.
-All Truth is the word of God, and any articulation of Truth is revealed to you personally, and it is the literal person of Christ Jesus.
+Truth is the word of God, and any articulation of Truth must be revealed to you personally, and Truth (the word of God) is the literal person of Christ Jesus.
 In other words, from mathematics to philosophy to literature, Truth in those fields is the revealed word of God, the [logos](logos/index.md), who is Christ Jesus.

-To be clear, there is no justifiable epistemology outside of Christianity and these seemingly outrageous claims.
+To be clear, there is no justifiable epistemology outside of Christianity and these seemingly outrageous claims
+ (and historically the concept of epistemology did not even exist prior to Christianity).
 There have been
  countless attempts,
  but all lead to nihilism,